guettli/programming-guidelines/README.rst

 Avoid overspecialization of yourself.
 It will have drawback.
 Imagine there are some things which only you know.
 Sooner or later you want to go on holiday and you want a relaxed holiday.
 You don't want to be called on your mobile phone by your boss or a team mate.
-You want two weeks off.
+You want two weeks off without a single interrupt which is related to your work.

+I guess all people love it, if they are important.
+Everybody loves it, if someone needs them.
+You will get a burnout if no one else can do the things you do.

 Avoid overspecialization of a team mate.
 If a team mates has secret knowledge and there is no one else who has a clue: Talk.
 Try to reveal the things which only one person knows.